yodobrin/travis/README.md

 ![High Level View](https://user-images.githubusercontent.com/37622785/77843549-e5ac3700-71a6-11ea-9bd3-a330e7c9a831.png)

 ### Azure Functions
-Azure functions were selected to align with serverless compute.
+Azure functions were selected to align with serverless compute paradigm.
+All functions must return valid JSON.

 #### GetCities
 Modify the hard coded return value to specific query.